ArchontisKostis/Insult-Generator-Website/readme.md

 # Insult Generator Website 😈

-A very simple HTML/CSS/JS website that displays a card with a random insult using the [Evil Insult API](http://evilinsult.com/).
+A very simple HTML/CSS/JS website that displays a card with a random insult using the [Insult API](https://insult.mattbas.org/api/).

 ![Website Mockup](assets/images/insultGeneratorMockup.png "Website Mockup")